nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 ./nuage-unzip <zipped_directory> <unzip_directory>
 ```

-After completion, the <unzip_directory> should be specified in the common.yml deployment configuration as the nuage_unzipped_files_dir parameter.
+After completion, the <unzip_directory> needs to be configured in the common.yml deployment configuration as the nuage_unzipped_files_dir parameter.

 ### Manually
 Alternatively, you can create the directories under the <nuage_unzipped_files_dir> directory and manually copy the appropriate files to those locations as shown in the example below.